KingoftheNight/RPCT/README.md

 Evaluate the target model with a feature files which from an independent datasets.
 And output a Evaluation_file for the target model.
 #### Command line
 ```
-python RPCT_linux.py predict input_document_name -m target_model_name -o out_file_name
+python RPCT_linux.py predict document_name -m model_name -o out_file_name

 # optional arguments:
-#   input_document_name    input the target feature file, and make sure it has the same reduce type with the target model.
+#   document_name    input the target feature file, and make sure it has the same reduce type with the target model.
 #   -m               input the target model file, and make sure it has the same reduce type with the target feature file.
+#   -o               input the out file name, and the predict result will be saved by defualt in current folder.
 ```
 #### Example
 ```